utmlibrary/toolkit/twarc.markdown

 As you can see from this example, we differentiated the search and filter commands by the location of Montreal and the language French.
 This type of filter can be useful when you're trying to get a sense of how a specific community in a geolocation tweets about a topic.

 ### 4.4 Gather by Twitter Account <a name="exercise2"></a>
 Another strategy to gather Twitter data is by selecting specific Twitter accounts.
-As noted in the warm section, you can gather tweets as they happen using the ```filter``` query and the past week's tweets using the ```search```.
+As noted in the warm-up section, you can gather tweets as they happen using the ```filter``` query and the past week's tweets using the ```search```.

 For this exercise, we want to gather tweets sent out by specific organizations on COVID-19, which are differentiated here for search and filter.
 Note, we use the ```follow``` command followed by the userid of the Twitter account.
 To get the userid of an account, [GetTwitterID](http://gettwitterid.com/) can generate a userid using the twitter handle as input.
 In the case of this example, we are gathering all tweets from the World Health Organization on the coronavirus: